 We tie ourselves in knots trying to close the loop on our products — and have been trying to figure out how best to do this since before ‘closed loop’ was a thing.
 Previous attempts have looked good, then not so good.
 So right now, we’re back to trialling new methods — and by returning your bottles to us, you help us reach better solutions, faster.

 Our hope is that very soon all large format bottles returned to us can either be washed and refilled or ground down and remoulded.
 For smaller bottles, the best way to close the loop at home is by refilling them over and over again.

 The moon on a stick

 Between our plastics policy, refill availability and closed loop scheme, we like to think we’re passing on as little of the plastics problem to our customers as possible.
 But the gold standard in not passing on the problem is zero waste.
-That’s right.
-Products with absolutely zero plastic footprint.
 And our shampoo bars and conditioner bars do just that.
 Zero plastic.
 Zero sulphates.
 And zero compromises on great hair days.
 It’s why you might sometimes hear us refer to them as our moon-on-a-stick-haircare-bars.
 (Because when the planet’s on the line, only the moon on a stick will do).

 Thinking global, acting local

 All of our products are made in our UK home, just outside of Manchester.
-It means a great deal to us to keep manufacturing on home soil — and continuing to employ many of the same people who’ve worked with us for so long that they’re probably as surprised as anyone that we’re now the UK’s largest manufacturer of natural products.
-Our Lancashire site also means we benefit from beautiful water, straight from the Lake District.
-Yet another reason not to leave.
+It means a great deal to us to keep manufacturing on home soil — and continuing to employ many of the same people who’ve worked with us for so long that they’re probably as surprised as anyone that we’re now a local award winning manufacturer of natural products.